medigm/hello-world/README.md

 # hello-world
 Lab B -- Working with GitHub
-My Name is Graci and I am a senior at Farmingdake State College
+My Name is Graci and I am a senior at Farmingdale State College